Department of Music

-Students interested in becoming candidates for a degree with honors in music should read the regulations governing departmental honors in the College of Arts and Sciences, found in the section “Undergraduate Honors” in the front section of this bulletin, and should consult the honors advisor of the department toward the end of the sophomore year.
+Students interested in becoming candidates for a degree with honors in music should read the regulations governing departmental honors in the College of Arts and Sciences, found in the section “Undergraduate Honors” in the front of this bulletin, and should consult the honors advisor of the department toward the end of the sophomore year.
 Honors thesis courses (MUSC 691H and 692H) count as elective credit in the major.
-The department has funds to support undergraduate research (defined to include creative activity) that are often used by students for honors theses and similar special studies.

 The department actively encourages study abroad and has relationships with numerous institutions that permit students to pursue their musical and other interests in an international context.